Chesterfield Gorge State Park

 Such a sad mistake as Queen Cersei would say if she was with me.

-Once on the air, I made short work of getting my minimum ten contacts to get a valid activation.
+Once on the air, I made short work of getting my minimum of ten contacts to get a valid activation.
 In just a little over 30 minutes I gathered 17 contacts.
 Four were on 20 meters and the other thirteen were on 40 meters.
 All were done doing CW, or Morse Code.

 9:1 unun and choke balun